RoadieHQ/backstage-auth-example/README.md

 * Google Cloud
 * Auth0

-For individual providers and their setup, see their respective branches.
+For individual providers and images of their setup, see their respective branches.